Early Warning System Alerts

 Alerting local communities of rail abandonments for corridor preservation and future trail use

 RTC monitors requests filed with the Surface Transportation Board (the federal agency that oversees rail transactions) and notifies community activists and officials of impending abandonments.
-Notifications through the Early Warning System include links to tools and information needed to successfully preserve rail corridors for public trail use through railbanking.
+Early Warning System alerts, a service of our Trail Expert Network, include links to tools and information needed to successfully preserve rail corridors for public trail use through railbanking.

 Federal regulations require interested parties to request railbanking within 30 to 45 days, so without this program, many community leaders would learn of rail abandonments too late.

-- Notifications of railroad abandonments in your state
+- Early Warning System notifications of railroad abandonments in your state;

 Working together, we can help preserve railroad corridors and create a robust network of trails that shape how people live, work and play in communities across America.

 Early Warning System Gets Results!

 Communities across the nation have reacted to our alerts and taken action to railbank corridors for trail use.
 Some rail-trails that have benefited from our Early Warning System alerts include the following:

 - Phoenix Trail, City of College Park, Ga.

 - Erie Cattaraugus Rail Trail (planned), Erie and Cattaraugus Counties, N.Y.

 - El Paseo extension (planned), City of Chicago, Ill.